zsofiasomlai/pbx-group-security/content/roles/head-of-risk-and-compliance.md

 - Educated to degree level (or equivalent)

-## Tech Stack Experience across the following areas is desirable)
+## Tech Stack

+You must be have good experience in at least one or more of the following:

 - GRC, ISMS, GDPR, PCI, ISO 27001
 - Security Policies, Risk Management